 Volume 2 Issue 4 - 2018

-Acupuncture Points - Detection and Morphology
+Acupuncture Points - Detection, Morphology, and Surgical Recommendations

 Holistic Research Institute, 1414 Barcelona Dr., Knoxville, TN 37923

 Received: June 03, 2018; Published: July 05, 2018

 This article explains the morphology of the acupuncture points.
 Under each of them lie a dense set of thin blood vessels and a dense set of thin nerve fibers without myelin cover, which are like wires without insulation.
 This explains the higher electrical conductivity of these points and why surgical cuts should be avoiding the acupuncture points.
 When the acupuncture points are avoided, the cuts are less painful, cause less bleeding, and heal faster without complications.
 The article also explains how the acupuncture points can be detected with modern technology or seen when observed at a slant toward the surface.

 The Chinese introduced acupuncture to the Western world, but the Europeans accepted it as alternative cure only after a few decades of research on acupuncture.
 But after this, Europe accepted acupuncture on an equal basis with the western medicine.
 Alternative method of cure means: if the western medicine cannot help a patient, he is referred to an acupuncturist.
 To be able to refer patients to acupuncturists, all medical students in Europe are bound to take a general course in acupuncture; they cannot graduate without this course.

 In the United States acupuncture is now making first steps toward establishment, but there is no clarity as to whether acupuncture is a placebo, mysterious cure, or it has a scientific explanation.
 Grant money were never available for acupuncture research, except $20,000 for the whole US during President Clinton.